 collect2: ld returned 1 exit status

 I am attaching a patch (pie-check.diff) to solve this problem.
 I use -fPIE during the check for gcc -pie.
 I also add -fPIE to XCFLAGS only when adding -pie (or -Wl,-pie) to XLDFLAGS.
 With this patch, the check says "yes" and I see -pie in XLDFLAGS.

-#2 Updated by Motohiro KOSAKI about 3 years ago
+#2 Updated by Motohiro KOSAKI over 3 years ago

 - Status changed from Assigned to Closed